binder-badge/binder-badge.github.io/src/content/docs/headscale/headscale-proxy.md

 1. Connect both your public VPS, and your internal server to your Tailnet.

 2. Verify that both your VPS and internal server can communicate via their Tailscale connections.
     - You can do this by having one machine ping the other via their Tailscale hostnames, or through their Tailscale IP

-3. Once you've connected the machines to Tailscale and verified that they can talk to each other via Tailscale, you have a few ways of setting up a service to be Tailscale-accessible.
+3. Once you've connected the machines to your Headscale network and verified that they can talk to each other via Tailscale, you have a few ways of setting up a service to be Tailscale-accessible.
-- If your service is set up to listen to all interfaces on a specific port, you can just try to access the service using the Tailscale IP or domain with the corresponding port.
+    - If your service is set up to listen to all interfaces on a specific port, you can just try to access the service using the Tailscale IP or the Tailscale domain with the corresponding port.
     - You can setup the service to listen in on the Tailscale interface on a specific port.
+4. (Optional) After that, you can choose to set up an ACL to further lock down the public VPS's access into your Tailnet.